gforti/trivia-websockets/README.md

 > `index.html` will run a on `http://[IP address]:3000/` This is where players will connect to

+Players can enter a user name, select their icon then click on ready.
+A loading screen should appear.

 > Run `http://localhost:3000/host.html` on the host machine that will be displayed to everyone

+The players ready will show up on the upper left corner of the webpage for the host.
+Once ready I suggest you run the `Round Test` to ensure there are no issues before an offical round is started.

+When the round is over the users **should not refresh their web browser**.

+> The Host should refresh the web browser to start a new round.

 ### Enjoy!